julietteabeyta/gatsbyportfolio/README.md

 - This project was created using [Gatsbyjs](https://www.gatsbyjs.org) .
 - Blog content is sourced from [Contentful](https://www.contentful.com/) using the gasby-source-contentful package.
 Documentation for set up is [here](https://www.gatsbyjs.org/packages/gatsby-source-contentful/).
-- This prohect was created using [Gatsbyjs](https://www.gatsbyjs.org) .